spacetelescope/webbpsf/docs/references.rst

 --------
 NIRspec field of view rotation: 41.5 degrees.
 Matt Lallo, draft SIAF information; and Ball SI Fields for WFS&C document, J. Scott Knight

+NIRSpec pixel scale 0.1043 +- 0.001 arcsec/pixel.
+SOC PRD SIAF PRDDEVSOC-D-012, 2016 April

 NIRISS
 -------

+NIRISS focal plane scale, 0.0656 +- 0.0005 arcsec/pix:          SOC PRD SIAF PRDDEVSOC-D-012, 2016 April

+NRM occulter mask: Provided by Anand Sivaramakrishnan.

 Occulting spots: Assumed to be perfect circles with diameters 0.58, 0.75, 1.5, and 2.0 arcsec.
 Doyon et al. 2010 SPIE 7731.
-While these are not likely to see extensive use with NIRISS, they are indeed still present in the hardware, so we retain the ability to simulate them.
+While these are not likely to see much (any?) use with NIRISS, they are indeed still present in the pickoff mirror hardware, so we retain the ability to simulate them.

-NRM occulter mask: Provided by Anand Sivaramakrishnan.

 MIRI
 ------

-MIRIM focal plane scale, 0.11 arcsec/pix:                 MIRI Optical Bench Assembly (OBA) Design Description, MIRI-DD-00001-AEU, 2.2.1
+MIRIM focal plane scale, 0.1110 +- 0.001 arcsec/pix:         SOC PRD SIAF PRDDEVSOC-D-012, 2016 April

 MIRIM field of view rotation, 4.561 degrees:              MIRI Optical Bench Assembly (OBA) Design Description, MIRI-DD-00001-AEU